 No one said anything even when they got home, each in their own sober thoughts.

 The bright morning sun gently lay on her sleeping body and Nike woke up feeling refreshed.
-She said a short prayer and prepared for the coming events in the day.
+She said a short prayer and preparation for the coming events of the day.
 Yinka was going to her friend’s place for a birthday party, leaving her with Segun.
 Nike smiled to herself unconsciously as she made her way out of the bathroom.

 She was weakening; she felt it each moment she spent with him.
 She tried her best to run away, but it only seemed to bring her closer to the man… the married man.

 “Oh my God,” murmured Nike dropping her clothes as she sat lightly on the bed, still for a long time “He’s married” she repeated scolding her thoughts…” to another woman”.